wcp-public-team/microservices-lab/README.md

 ## Summary

-Congratulations, you've built your first microservice in IBM Cloud!
+Congratulations, you've built a microservice application in IBM Cloud!

 In the short time you've been working on this lab you've done a lot: